BasiaLu/ecommerce-checkout-analysis/README.md

 ## 📌 Project Overview

-This project analyzes the causes of high cart abandonment in an e-commerce environment.
+This project identifies the root cause of high cart abandonment and provides actionable recommendations to improve conversion.

 The goal was to identify the key drivers of low conversion and recommend improvements based on data.